-The first thing you need to do is call emergency services including police and ambulance services.
+The first thing you need to do is call emergency services including police and ambulance services as you would in any other traffic accident with an injury.
 A pedestrian accident can be very serious.
 If the injured pedestrian has suffered head injuries or suspected spinal injuries, they will require immediate medical attention.

 In the unfortunate event that you or a family member has been involved in an accident as a pedestrian, it can be difficult to navigate through the legal complexities around injury compensation claims.

 Trying to understand the intricacies of injury compensation law can be overwhelming and if limit limits are not strictly adhered to, your claim may not be accepted.

 Murphy's Law Accident Lawyers are pedestrian accident injury claim experts and will step you through the legal process.
 Our legal team can assist you with understanding the different laws in play when making a claim, and provide clear advice on the steps to follow according to strict time limit limits.
 All initial advice is free and no obligation and claims are run on a no win, no fee basis meaning nothing to pay upfront.
 Chat directly with one of our road injury expert lawyers today.